Soft/run-or-raise/README.md

 *class* (an identifier that can be usually used to select windows of a particular applications) and *role* (a representation of window's logical role, eg. a web browser).
-The [xprop](https://www.x.org/releases/X11R7.5/doc/man/man1/xprop.1.html) command can be used to inspect windows and their properties.
+The [xprop](https://www.x.org/releases/X11R7.5/doc/man/man1/xprop.1.html) utility can be used to inspect windows and their properties.

 The simplest possible window matching condition simply compares one of the properties with a value: